 Phantom of the Opera, Jurassic Park, Somewhere over the Rainbow, Harry Potter, James Bond, Nessun Dorma, Danny Boy, Pirates of the Caribbean, Beauty and the Beast

-Since having his Carnegie Hall debut at the early age of 19, British pianist David Schofield has had numerous engagements across the United Kingdom, Europe, Ukraine, United States of America and Canada.
-Known for his fresh and colourful interpretations of the piano repertoire, partnered with his unrivalled youthful energy and personality, David is fast becoming one of the UK's best crossover artists.
+Since his Carnegie Hall debut at the early age of nineteen, British pianist David Schofield has had numerous engagements across the United Kingdom, Europe, Ukraine, USA and Canada.
+His fresh interpretations of movie scores, partnered with his unrivalled youthful energy and personality, have made David one of the UK's best crossover artists.

 David began playing the piano in his hometown of Manchester at the age of five.
-Aged nine, he started his studies at Chethams School of Music with Simon Bottomley.
-In 2006, David finished his ninth year at Chethams and, along with being the recipient of the Chethams Piano Prize, was offered a place and generous scholarship from the Chicago College of Performing Arts where he continued his studies with British Pianist Graham Scott and Solomon Mikowsky (Manhattan School of Music).
-Now based in the U.K. David maintains an extensive performance career internationally.
+Aged nine, he started his studies at Chetham's School of Music with Simon Bottomley.
+In 2006, David finished his ninth year there and, along with being the recipient of the Piano Prize, was offered a scholarship at the Chicago College of Performing Arts.
+In Chicago, David studied with Graham Scott and Solomon Mikowsky (Manhattan School of Music).

 David has enjoyed many competition successes as a solo pianist.
 Aged twelve, he was introduced to the international stage, travelling to Ukraine to participate in the fourth International Piano Competition in memory of Vladimir Horowitz.
 By the age of eighteen, he had been awarded more than forty first prizes in piano competitions.
 David has enjoyed continued success, winning prizes worldwide.